 Cultivating Eulogy Virtues

-So then, how do you travel down “The Road to Character” as David Brooks calls it in his new book?
+So then, how do you travel down “The Road to Character” as David Brooks calls it in his book?
 How do you cultivate eulogy virtues so that on that last day, you have no regrets?

 Here are four practices to help you develop eulogy virtues.